+Uncover a whole lot of cheap things to do in Orlando Florida.
 Wander through blossoming botanical gardens, kayak in Wekiva Springs, and save pennies with park picnics.

 Conquer Universal Studios and Walt Disney World for a steal, soak in some sun, and see even more of the City Beautiful when you follow our top tips.

 Visit During Off Season

 Can’t wait to pull off an amazing O-town adventure?
 Our number one tip when it comes to planning things to do in Orlando on a budget is to visit during the off-season.
 We highly recommend traveling during the low season if you have flexibility when scheduling your Central Florida getaway.

 Related Post: Upcoming Orlando Events and Festivals

 Scheduling your stay from mid-January to early March or September to early December will afford you significantly lower prices.
 Traveling with school-aged children in tow?
 While school breaks will always translate to higher crowds and elevated prices, another mini-low season can be found from late July to mid-August.